Matthew-Taber/ss-docs/roles/role-permission-list/index.md

 Allows a user to edit secrets.
 Note that they still require the "Edit" or  "Owner" permissions on the individual secrets they are editing.

+**Erase Secret**

+Allows a user to permanently erase (as opposed to deactivate, which is reversible) a secret.

 **Expire Secrets from Reports**

 Allows a user to expire Secrets listed in a report.''

 **Force Check In**

-Allows a user to force a Secret that is checked out by another user to be checked in.
+Allows a user to force a secret that is checked out by another user to be checked in.

 <!--**No Teams-related Permissions**-->